sohankshirsagar/lsproxy/CONTRIBUTING.md

 ## Running locally

-Running is also pretty simple.
+Running is also pretty simple (the no auth is optional but is easier to interact with locally).

 ```
-./scripts/run.sh $WORKSPACE_PATH
+./scripts/run.sh $WORKSPACE_PATH --no-auth
 ```

 The run script also builds as well, so you can just use this single script if you're iterating in development.